-The NEV CMS rules only incl amendments Jan 2020.pdf is the set of rules (or by-laws) for the Community Association.
-This document includes rules related to many aspects of community living such as pets, wood burners, building standards and more.
-The Community Management Statement is essentially attached to each lot within DP 270882 and so the rules remain relevant for any future owner of the lot and extend to all residents as well as land owners.
+The Community Association has its own set of rules, or by-laws, called the Community Management Statement (CMS).
+This document includes rules related to many aspects of community living such as building standards, pets, wood burners and more.
+The Community Management Statement is attached to each lot within our overall planning permit DP 270882 and so the rules remain relevant for any future owner of the lot and extend to all residents at NEV.